Recycle Items accepted for recycling at Casepak

 Plastics

-Plastic film, such as bubble wrap, cling film and cellophane (must be clean)
+• Plastic film, such as bubble wrap and cling film (must be clean)

-• No black plastic of any kind, including black food trays and bags
+No black plastic, including black food trays and bags

-• No hard plastic, such as coat hangers; storage boxes; children’s toys; mixing bowls; Tupperware containers
+No hard plastic, such as coat hangers; storage boxes; children’s toys; Tupperware containers

 Cardboard

-Large corrugated cardboard boxes (please flatten the boxes and remove any sticky tape, strings or polystyrene)
+• Large corrugated cardboard boxes (flatten the boxes and remove any sticky tape, strings or polystyrene)

-Other cardboard, such as cereal boxes and card from ready meals
+• Other cardboard e.g. cereal boxes and card from ready meals

 Cartons/ tetra paks